 Balance of Trade

 Balance of trade is a key indicator of a country’s foreign economic activities.
-In fact, that is the balance between exports and imports, or in other words, the ratio of the value of all the goods exported abroad and the goods imported from other countries.
+That is the balance between exports and imports, or in other words, the ratio of the value of all the goods exported abroad and the goods imported from other countries.

 There are two key points a trader must understand: